Pylons/pyramid_tm/docs/index.rst

 -----------------------------------------

-By default the tween will access :attr:`pyramid.request.Request.unauthenticated_userid` in order to annotate the transaction with information about the user.
+By default the tween will access :attr:`pyramid.request.Request.authenticated_userid` in order to annotate the transaction with information about the user.
 This can be turned off by setting the ini option ``tm.annotate_user = false``.